daffl/rubberduck/readme.md

 ## Asynchronous punching

 We can also punch asynchronous methods, that execute a callback instead of returning the value.
-For this to happen, you have to tell Rubberduck the position of the callback in your arguments list.
+For this to happen, you have to tell Rubberduck the position of the callback in your arguments list when punching a method.

+## Punching prototypes

 ## But this is not really AOP

 Not really.
-But rubber ducks aren't really ducks either.
+But rubber ducks aren't real ducks either.